darryl-chan/DSA3101-Project/README.md

    "Is this attraction under MFLG (Yes/No):"
    "What is the ticket cost:"
    ```
-   Once the scrapping is complete you will see a `All done!`
+   Once the scrapping is complete you will see a `All Done!`

 5. Before stopping all the containers, run the following command:
    ```